-Laboratory continuously carries out internal audits in Biosafety and Biosecurity provision system.
-Laboratory is audited by National accreditation body LATAK (Latvian National Accreditation Bureau), according to LVS EN ISO 15189 and LVS EN ISO 17025 standard requires every year.
+National Microbiology Reference Laboratory continuously carries out internal audits in Biosafety and Biosecurity provision system.

+Laboratory is audited by National accreditation body LATAK (Latvian National Accreditation Bureau), according to LVS EN ISO 15189 and LVS EN ISO/IEC 17025 standard requirements every year.

 - (ix) Provide a list of publicly-available papers and reports resulting from the work published during the previous 12 months.
 (To include authors, titles and full references.) - 5.
-Briefly describe the biological defence work carried out at the facility, including type(s) of micro-organisms9 and/or toxins studied, as well as outdoor studies of biological aerosols.
+Briefly describe the biological defence work carried out at the facility, including type(s) of micro-organisms and/or toxins studied, as well as outdoor studies of biological aerosols.